 · Exploratory students (students who have not declared a major in a college) will enroll in a 3-hour course, GSD 101, which incorporates a unit on major and career exploration, in addition to critical thinking and success strategies.

-· Sections of GSD 101 are also offered for special populations, such as NOVA, student athletes, and members of the Eastern Bridge program.
+· Sections of GSD 101 are also offered for special populations, such as NOVA, Student Athletes, Veterans and Eastern Bridge.

 Taking part in a learning community will provide you with these benefits: